grafana/writers-toolkit/docs/sources/style-guide/ux-writing/index.md

 Use tooltips to identify UI objects, such as icons.
 Users hover over a UI object to view a box with a description.

 - Use tooltips for ancillary information since users only see the information if they hover over the object.
-- Keep tooltips brief, with a maximum of 50 characters.
+- Keep tooltips brief, generally fewer than 120 characters.
 - Consider using tooltips for additional in-app documentation as in this example:
     ![Warning alert](tooltip.png)